inventables/x-carve-instructions/1000mm/step2c/10homeswitch/index.md

 Orient the switch so that the roller actuator is facing down and toward the front of the z axis motor plate.
 The mounting holes on the switch should line up with the two threaded holes on the side of the motor plate.
 Place a split washer on each of the M2x10mm screws and use them to secure the switch to the motor plate.
 You'll want to use a 1.5mm hex key to drive the screws.

+<div class="note"><strong>NOTE:</strong> Make sure to position the protruding "split" of the split ring washer away from the plastic microswitch as that may cut into and damage the switch when tightened.</div>

 <img src="../../../photo/jpfsPA120463.jpg">

 To prevent the switch from being broken by the Z axis, we'll install a mechanical stop in the form of an M3 socket head screw.
 Begin by locating the M3x20mm socket head screw as well as the M3 nylock nut in your kit.